8 Questions to Ask Before Paying Off Debt

 As you look at how you plan on getting out of debt, don’t overlook the role of interest.
 If you’re paying off high-interest debt it can take years to become free.
 The best way to pay off debt faster is to consolidate your debt into a lower interest rate loan.

-Companies like Avant or Lending Club can help you knock down the rate and pay off your debt quicker.
+Companies like Avant, Lending Club or Prosper can help you knock down the rate and pay off your debt quicker.
 If that’s not an option, and you have credit card debt, consider transferring the balance to a 0% APR balance transfer credit card to kill the debt.

 #5 – How Realistic is This Plan?